 Section 11A of the FOI Act requires access to be given to a document unless the document at the time of the request is an exempt document.
-An exempt document includes documents that meet the criteria for an exemption provision under Part

-IV of the FOI Act.
-Divisions 2 and 3 of the Act set out the Exemptions and Conditional Exemptions provisions which can be applied by a decision maker when considering a freedom of information request.
-The Act sets out ten Exemptions provisions and eight Conditional Exemptions provisions.
+An exempt document includes documents that meet the criteria for an exemption provision under Part IV of the FOI Act.
+Divisions 2 and 3 of the Act set out the 10 Exemption and 8 Conditional Exemption provisions which can be applied by a decision maker when considering an FOI request.

-If a requested document meets the criteria of one of the Exemptions provisions an agency can refuse to release it.
-If a document meets the criteria of a Conditional Exemption provision the decision maker must apply "a public interest test" to determine if giving access to the document would be contrary to the public interest.
-Access cannot be refused simply because a document falls within a conditional exemption provision.
+If a requested document meets the criteria of one of the Exemptions provisions, an agency can refuse to release it.
+If a document meets the criteria of a Conditional Exemption provision, the decision maker must apply the public interest test.
+Access cannot be refused simply because a document falls within a Conditional Exemption provision.
 It must also be contrary to the public interest to release the document, otherwise access must be granted.
 The FOI Act is weighted towards disclosure of information and redactions may be applied to parts of a document to enable its partial release.

-During the reporting period the NQF agencies applied Exemptions or Conditional Exemptions provisions to FOI requested documents a total of 100 times.
-Table 2 of Attachment 5 details the Exemptions and Conditional Exemptions provisions that were applied and the frequency of their use.
+During the reporting period, the NQF agencies applied Exemptions or Conditional Exemptions provisions to requested documents a total of 103 times.
+Table 2 of Attachment 6 details the Exemptions and Conditional Exemptions provisions that were applied and the frequency of their use.
 It is important to note that more than one Exemption or Conditional Exemption provision may be applied to a document.